A Biblical View of Disability

-Sometimes in discussion with antagonistic unbelievers a charge will be levelled against the Bible that it discriminates against disabled people.
+Sometimes people argue that the Bible discriminates against disabled people.
 Frequently they will cite verses such as Leviticus 21:16-23:

 And the Lord spoke to Moses, saying, 'Speak to Aaron, saying, None of your offspring throughout their generations who has a blemish may approach to offer the bread of his God.
 For no one who has a blemish shall draw near, a man blind or lame, or one who has a mutilated face or a limb too long, or a man who has an injured foot or an injured hand, or a hunchback or a dwarf or a man with a defect in his sight or an itching disease or scabs or crushed testicles.
 No man of the offspring of Aaron the priest who has a blemish shall come near to offer the Lord's food offerings; since he has a blemish, he shall not come near to offer the bread of his God.
 He … shall not go through the veil or approach the altar, because he has a blemish, that he may not profane my sanctuaries, for I am the Lord who sanctifies them.'

 This passage raises two questions.
 Firstly, is it true that the Bible discriminates against disabled people?
 And secondly (since I will argue that it is not true), how does the Bible portray disabled people, and what does that reveal about God's heart for people with physical, sensory or cognitive impairments?

 First of all, we must deal with the passage above.
 It's there in the Bible and we can't avoid it.
 But it has to be taken in the context of the rest of Scripture.
 Could the God who also said "You shall not curse the deaf or put a stumbling block before the blind, but you shall fear your God: I am the Lord."
 (Leviticus 19:14) really have meant that disabled people were inferior to others and unworthy to offer worship?

 Could it be that what we see as a disability God sees otherwise?